Restaurants Open on July 1st (Canada Day) in Montreal: Our Picks

 Oncle Lee

-This spot arrived at just the right time on Laurier West, bringing a breath of fresh air to the neighborhood.
-With one of the most beautiful patios in the city, a strong team both in the kitchen and front of house, and a great menu, there’s no doubt Oncle Lee is headed for success — it’s already earned a spot on our list of the best restaurants in Mile End.
+On Laurier Ouest, Oncle Lee keeps bringing fresh energy to the neighbourhood.
+With one of the prettiest terraces in town, a strong team in the kitchen and on the floor, and a very good menu, it’s no surprise it earned a place on our list of the best restaurants in the Mile End.

 222 Avenue Laurier Ouest